 Academic support is the support outside of your classes.
 Did you know for every one credit hour you spend in class you should spend two hours studying, researching and seeking out additional help?
 The resources listed here will help you excel in the classroom.

 All students are assigned an academic advisor.
 You can find your advisor on Navigate.
-Advisors can help you with degree planning, major maps, course selection, navigating academic polices and more.
+Advisors can help you with degree planning, major maps, course selection, navigating academic policies and more.
 Make appointments with your advisor early and often!
 First-year, undeclared and pre-health professions students can visit University Academic Advising for more information.
 Upperclass students with declared majors can visit VCU Advising.

 VCU Career Services supports students and recent alumni as they explore their interests and gain experience to reach their career goals.
 The Career Services team provides individual advising, as well as career resources and guides.
 They offer ways to search for jobs, internships and other experiential and employment opportunities, as well as customized career events, focused on skill-building, learning about industries and career paths, and networking with employers and alumni.
 To schedule an appointment, call (804) 828-1645 or schedule via Handshake.